roya120/2021-spring-cs160-Leo/UI_test/README.md

 Description:

-	This section contains set of UI for porject Booke using Selenium.
+	This section contains set of UI test for porject Bookey using Selenium.
 More about Selenium at: https://www.selenium.dev/

 Getting Started:

 	A.Dependencies:
 		1. pytest (v >= 6.2.3)
 		2. Selenium Python Client